Electric Gravel Bikes

 Specialized Turbo Creo SL EVO

-Features a lightweight carbon frame, 240W motor, and 320Wh battery offering up to 80 miles range with hydraulic disc brakes and Future Shock suspension.
+The Creo SL uses a lightweight carbon frame and Specialized’s own 240W motor, which is notably lighter than competing systems.
+The 320Wh battery offers up to 80 miles of range with hydraulic disc brakes and Future Shock suspension.

 Cannondale Topstone Neo Carbon Lefty